 Note: The section of the Prospect Canal path between Guildford and the Prospect Reservoir picnic area is open.

 Location: Cornwallis Road in Cornwallis (Richmond Lowlands).
-See apppoximate position on Google Maps.
+See approximate position on Google Maps.

 Reason: Section of road severely damaged by floods.